 As the Surgical Artistry Modesto Marathon (SAMM) prepares to celebrate its fifth anniversary in 2014, changes are taking place behind the scenes.
 Race director Heidi Ryan is preparing to relinquish control of the event to Modesto businesswoman and ultra runner Vickie Chu-Hermis.
 Ryan will retain leadership for the March 2014 event, with Chu-Hermis shadowing her to make for an easier transition.
 ShadowChase Running Club will remain as board of directors of the marathon, and Karen Lozano will stay aboard as assistant race director.

 Ryan cited “burn-out” as the main reason for stepping down.
 “It’s time to give the marathon to someone with new ideas and passion, to keep the high energy going,” said Ryan.
 “It is important to be passionate about the project and I am getting tired and don’t want to throw out negative energy and change the great momentum we have going.”
+It may also be necessary for her to present a realistic image of herself.
+There is the possibility of someone making up a bad reputation about her by using social media and other internet tools to a great extent.
+In such cases, online personal reputation management companies might be essential for removing negative internet content.

 The 2013 SAMM brought approximately 3,050 runners to Modesto for marathon, half marathon and 5K events.
 SAMM and its accompanying Expo have given the local economy a shot in the arm each March since 2010 through participants and visitors.